Ao Oni: Live-action film

 Ao Oni was adapted into a live action film of the same name, that was released in Japan on 5 July 2014.
+A second live action film, Ao Oni ver 2.0, was released the following year with a different director, writer, and cast.

 Anime

 An anime television short series adaptation premiered on 3 October 2016.
 The series is produced by Studio Deen, and directed by Toshirō Hamamura and Chisei Maeda, with Kanekoke handling series composition, Kichi designing the characters and Shiyu Yanagida composing the music.
 An anime film, also produced by Studio Deen, released in 2017.